 - Conducting generalized, one-time training.
-EAM software represents a major shift in workflow for most organizations, and these changes impact nearly every employee, from the financial controller to the service clerk.
+EAM systems represent a major shift in workflow for most organizations, and these changes impact nearly every employee, from the financial controller to the service clerk.
 It is vital that initial training is provided for all relevant stakeholders in the organization.
 But this initial training cannot take a “one-size-fits-all” approach.
 Rather, individualized training that focuses on both the overall functionality of the EAM software and the specific uses for each employee role will provide a strong foundation for growth.
 Over time, it’s important to provide refresher training and short classes related to updates to adequately address training needs.

 - Not updating EAM software with current data.
 All stakeholders in an organization must remember that any software is only as good as the data it contains.
 EAM software is not a magic pill that will automatically solve all maintenance problems.
 Rather, it is a tool that centralizes important information about assets and streamlines maintenance processes, but only to the degree that the data entered into it is accurate.
 New assets, new asset classes, and all maintenance activities must be recorded in the software for it to be of use.